MultiverseLearningProducts/swe/src/mod2/wk2/day5.md

 - You'll need a voucher code, which your coach will give to you

+- Decide whether to book at a test centre or [online](https://home.pearsonvue.com/microsoft/onvue).
+Note the [system requirements and rules](https://home.pearsonvue.com/microsoft/onvue) for online tests.

 ## What to expect on the day
 You will have 45 minutes to complete 39 multiple choice questions.
 The pass mark is 70%.